adnane-ka/mini-mvc/README.md

 - Additional ORM implementations and Query Builder methods
 - More utility/helper methods
-- A mini template engine for view management
-- A mini exception handler for improved error handling
+- An exception handler for improved error handling
 - Sanitization & data validating
 - And much more ..